arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Friday 04/09/2021 23:31 (UTC)`.
+The last change was detected on `Saturday 04/10/2021 00:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code